morse-simulator/morse/doc/morse/user/actuators/kuka_lwr.rst

     Parameters: ``(rotation_array)``

 - **set_rotation**: (service) Makes the indicated segment rotate by the indicated angle.
 Receives the name of the segment to rotate, and the amount in radians.
+If rotations exceeds IK limits, the request is rejected.

     +------------+--------------------+--------------------------------------+
     | Parameters | ``channel_name``   | Name of the armature bone to rotate  |